 Many of the stories depicted on these urns were tragedies: the eating of children, the defeat of an enemy, the fall of a hero, the judgment of a god.
-And so I began to choose subjects who had a tragic element to their stories—at least the stories of them that I knew.
+And so I began to choose subjects for portraits who had a tragic element to their stories—at least the stories of those subjects that I knew.

 At first, I was choosing people from my past and present using only this criteria: a connection to tragedy.

 I soon realized that my tragic subjects had something else in common: they were all gay men of color.

 A philosophy began to emerge.
 But I ignored it.
 I committed myself to play in the creation of this world.
 I spent my days perusing the internet for images of ancient Greek pottery, collecting images of Greek borders, Greek deities, animals, avatars, and soldiers that would match the elements of the tragic stories of my chosen subjects:

 One of my subjects (Kevin) was a victim of tragic hyper-sexualization and so was paired with satyrs.

 Another subject (Jose) was a victim of tragic hubris and so was paired with Zues in the guise of a swan.

 A victim of tragic illness (Chris) was paired with the lion skin worn by Hercules.

 A victim of tragic madness (Tito) was paired with sirens floating around his head.